-- Our KS1 gates open at 8.20am and our KS2 gates open at 8.30am children are encouraged to arrive from this time in order for them to settle in the classroom ready to learn. - Our KS1 pupils must arrive before 8.40am and our KS2 children must arrive before 8.50am. - Pupils arriving after these times will be marked as late (L) which still counts as present.
-See DfE attendance codes at Appendix 1 - If a pupil arrives after the close of registration 9.10am (KS1) and 9.20am (KS2), they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
+- Our gates open at 8:40 and children are encouraged to arrive from this time in order for them to settle in the classroom ready to learn at 8:45, when classroom doors open for KS2 children and at 8:50 for EYFS and KS1 children. - Our pupils must arrive before 9.00am - Pupils arriving after 9.00am will be marked as late (L) which still counts as present.
+See DfE attendance codes at Appendix 1 - If a pupil arrives after the close of registration after 9.30am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.
 If a pupil arrives late after the registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.